Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 r.interactive()
 ```

-This script takes each of the hex values that I extracted from wireshark and 1 by 1 sends them to the server after the expected `>>>` characters.
+This script takes each of the hex values that I extracted from Wireshark and 1 by 1 sends them to the server after the expected `>>>` characters.
 The final 2 lines are used to view the contents of the flag.txt file with `cat flag.txt` encoded as hex (not necessary, but still works), then `r.interactive()` to view the output of the flag from the server.

 Once the script was done, I ran it and the response from the server was the flag below!